Gyungbu/beta_meta/README.md

 Please just download the folder below that corresponds to the version you want.

-	1. python script version : 'beta_meta_script'
+	1. python script version : `beta_meta_script`

-	2. python exe application version : 'beta_meta_exe'
+	2. python exe application version : `beta_meta_exe`

-The list of required packages for 'python script version' is shown in the 'requirements.txt' file.
+The list of required packages for `python script version` is shown in the `requirements.txt` file.
 When you run the command below, the package will be downloaded.

 	$ pip install -r 'The Absolute path of beta_meta.py file'

 ## How to use

-When Beta-Meta is executed in the following way, the 'meta_output.xlsx' file in the 'output' folder is created or modified.
+When Beta-Meta is executed in the following way, the `meta_output.xlsx` file in the `output` folder is created or modified.

 1. python script version